apideck-libraries/portman/README.md

 ### To Note:

-Newman is set to ignoreRedirects to allow for testing redirect response codes.
-If you are running collections within Postman UI, you'll need to ensure Postman is set to the same or your redirect tests will fail.
+Newman is set to ignore redirects to allow for testing redirect response codes.
+If you are running collections within Postman UI, you'll need to ensure Postman is set to the same, or your redirect tests will fail.

 Postman > Preferences > Automatically follow redirects > OFF

 ## Portman settings

-The Portman settings consists out of multiple parts:
+The Portman settings consist out of multiple parts:

 - **version** : which refers the JSON Portman configuration version.
 - **tests** : which refers the definitions for the generated contract & variance tests.
   - **contractTests** : refers to the options to enabled autogenerated contract tests.
-  - **contentTests**:  which refers the additional Postman tests that check the content.
+  - **contentTests**:  which refers to the additional Postman tests that check the content.
   - **variationTests** : refers to the options to define variation tests.
-- **extendTests**:  which refers the custom additions of manual created Postman tests.
+- **extendTests**:  which refers to the custom additions of manually created Postman tests.
 - **assignVariables**:  which refers to setting Postman collection variables for easier automation.
 - **overwrites**:  which refers to the custom additions/modifications of the OpenAPI/Postman request data.
-- **globals**:  which refers to the customisation that apply for the whole Postman collection.
+- **globals**:  which refers to the customization that applies for the whole Postman collection.

 ### Portman targeting